Originally Published January 2016

-The “world’s largest” thing that began my obsession may have called neighboring Nebraska home.
-But it seemed fitting to kick off my Wandering the World’s Largest adventure in Iowa with Albert the World’s Largest Bull.
+The world’s largest thing that began my obsession may have called neighboring Nebraska home.
+But Albert the World’s Largest Bull in Audubon, Iowa will always have a special place in my heart.

-Whether you find it surprising or not, the Hawkeye State is a land full of immense attractions.
-From the World’s Largest Ball of Popcorn to the World’s Largest Manmade Grotto, choosing just one Iowa wonder to focus on was no easy task.
-But when I looked back on all the super-sized spots I’ve visited over the years, I realized a huge Hereford from Audubon, Iowa had already stolen my heart.
+Whether you find it surprising or not, the Hawkeye State is full of immense attractions.
+From the World’s Largest Ball of Popcorn to the World’s Largest Manmade Grotto, choosing an Iowa wonder to visit is no easy task.
+But if you’re traveling across the western part of the state on Interstate 80, a detour to Audubon to say hi to Albert the Bull is an easy choice.

 As you drive north on U.S. Highway 71, the expanses of rolling farmland quickly flash into view.
 In the blink of an eye, you are nose to nose with Albert the Bull.
 Towering 30 feet over the sprawling Iowa countryside, the concrete bull is a symbol not only of the area’s cattle raising past but also of its hopes for future generations.

 The Audubon County Tourism Office doesn’t keep exact visitor numbers.
-But it’s estimated that more than 20,000 people stop in the sleepy town each year to visit Albert the Bull.
+But it’s estimated that more than 20,000 people visit the small town each year to visit Albert the Bull.
 With a population of just over 2,000, Audubon seems the perfect place for a 45 ton, blue-eyed beauty like Albert to call home.
-The first time I visited him, it’s safe to say that I acted like a giddy small child.
-When it comes to roadside attractions, I’m a pretty big dork.

 That is, until 1951, when Albert Kruse of Audubon’s First State Bank told colleagues he would only accompany them on the journey to Chicago.
 That is, only if and when they obtained a Pullman rail car for the cattle train.
 And thus, Operation T-Bone was born.

 That year 50 carloads full of cattle headed by three modern sleeper cars full of businessmen traveled to the Windy City.
 Their journey caused surprising acclaim.
-In fact, the story made the front page of the Chicago Tribune.
-It was even picked up internationally by the London Times.
+In fact, the story made the front page of The Chicago Tribune.
+The London Times even picked the story up internationally.
 After the first year, the partnership was transferred to the Rock Island Railroad and continued for many years.

 Time passed and transportation changed.
 The Chicago packing houses eventually closed and Operation T-Bone ceased to exist in the same way.
 In 1963, the Audubon Junior Chamber of Commerce (also known as the Jaycees) came up with the idea for the huge Hereford.
-They wanted to pay tribute not only to Operation T-Bone but also to the region’s cattle raising history as a whole.
+They wanted to pay tribute to Operation T-Bone and the region’s cattle raising history as a whole.

-To find out more about how Albert came into being, I called Duane Schmidt, the owner of Audubon-Exira Ready Mix.
+To find out more about how Albert came to be, I spoke with Duane Schmidt, the owner of Audubon-Exira Ready Mix, in 2016.
 He’s also one of the original community members who agreed to help make the idea a reality.
 As I dialed his number, I couldn’t help but smile at the fact that a concrete contractor and mason was an incredibly helpful person to have in your corner when trying to construct a 45-ton Hereford.

 Schmidt told me that Albert’s design was really the creation of Donald C. Olesen.
 He had the idea to create “basically just a copy of what they used for a model airplane structure, just so much more huge” and, obviously, cow-shaped.
-The building plans for Albert were drawn to life-like scale.
+Designers drew the building plans for Albert to life-like scale.
 In fact, his design was based on a small model bull sent to Audubon by the American Hereford Association in Kansas City.

 “We had some people that thought we was absolutely crazy when we started all this,” Schmidt said.
 “As it went on though it was amazing how people started picking up on it and the amount of help we received from the community.”

-Constructed around a steel frame and Albert was made from dismantled Iowa windmills, according to Eric Peterson’s The Great American Roadtrip.
+According to Eric Peterson’s The Great American Roadtrip, builders constructed Albert around a steel frame made from dismantled Iowa windmills.
 Albert the Bull was then covered in wire mesh then topped with three coats of concrete and an additional layer of cement to add texture.

 The Jaycees managed to raise $30,000 for the project through various fundraisers and donations from agricultural partners from across the country.
 Schmidt can’t remember exactly how big the group of Albert’s supporters grew.
 But the Jaycees gained more than 100 new members that year.